awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-publicdnsnamespace.md

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.

 ## See Also<a name="aws-resource-servicediscovery-publicdnsnamespace-seealso"></a>
-+ [Using Autonaming for Service Discovery](https://docs.aws.amazon.com/Route53/latest/APIReference/overview-service-discovery.html) in the *Amazon Route 53 API Reference*
-+ [CreatePublicDnsNamespace](https://docs.aws.amazon.com/Route53/latest/APIReference/API_autonaming_CreatePublicDnsNamespace.html) in the *Amazon Route 53 API Reference*
++ [CreatePublicDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePublicDnsNamespace.html) in the *AWS Cloud Map API Reference*